KrishnaTech6/buildYourOwnApp/RapidoKarma/readme.md

+# Why this App?

+While ride-sharing platforms provide a way to rate drivers, the actual feedback often gets lost in aggregated ratings.
+Riders may want to share more meaningful input—especially when something goes notably wrong or right—but don't get a proper medium for it.
+At the same time, drivers rarely receive constructive feedback that could help them improve or feel motivated.

+This app aims to solve that gap by allowing riders to submit detailed, sentiment-tagged feedback for their drivers in a lightweight, offline-first experience.
+It helps capture feedback even in low-network conditions and can later sync with a backend (in future iterations).
+The design encourages honesty, empathy, and actionable input for driver performance and experience.

+---

 # Driver Feedback App

 A modern Android application that enables users to submit feedback for drivers in an offline-first design.
 Built to demonstrate clean architecture, modern Android tools, and robust offline persistence using Room.